 - Prevention Trials of Existing Antiretroviral Therapies.
 Emphasis has been on the evaluation of antiretroviral (ARV)-based prevention strategies, examining whether some of the same ARVs commonly used to treat HIV can also be used for prevention.
 This preventive approach is called pre-exposure prophylaxis (PrEP).
 Formulations currently being tested for prevention include vaginal gels and oral tablets.

-- Efficacy Studies of New Formulations for Women.
+- Efficacy Studies of New Formulations for Women, including adolescent girls (in collaboration with the ATN).
 In addition to gel microbicides, the MTN is exploring other types of formulations, including vaginal rings.
 Unlike a vaginal gel that must be used every day or at the time of sexual activity, the vaginal rings currently being studied are inserted monthly and release the active ingredient slowly so that a woman would have long-lasting protection against HIV.

 - Efficacy Studies of Additional Formulations.
 Although the majority of microbicide research focuses on products to prevent HIV during vaginal sex, anal sex is common among men who have sex with men, and among some women around the world.
 The MTN is making significant contributions in the area of rectal microbicide research and is leading the way toward developing a microbicide to protect against HIV transmitted through receptive anal sex.